ttvalkea/putt-stats-api/README.md

 # API for disc golf putt data stored in GCP Cloud SQL MySQL database

+Create a .env file to the root using "example of .env file" as an example.
+Make sure it has correct values.
+At least the database password needs to be set.

 ### Running the app using Docker

 Run `docker-compose up --build`